aemiro-allison/express-todo-app/README.md

 # Initial Approach

-To begin a MVC application, there are a few steps that I would call 'The Foundations of a MVC app' that need to be planned and created before getting into the core logic of the app.
-These foundations are the:
+To begin a MVC application, there are a few steps that I would call, *'The Foundations of a MVC app'*, that need to be planned out and created before getting into the core logic of the app.
+These foundations that need to be planned is as follows:

 #### Foundations of a MVP app:
 - Database (**M**)